ads-veltium/v-f-b-e-7/SDK/esp-idf/components/tinyusb/tinyusb/docs/porting.md

 # Porting

-TinyUSB is designed to be a universal USB protocol stack for microcontrollers.
+TinyUSB is designed to be a universal USB protocol stack for low-cost 32 bit microcontrollers.
 It handles most of the high level USB protocol and relies on the microcontroller's USB peripheral for data transactions on different endpoints.
 Porting is the process of adding low-level support for the rest of the common stack.
 Once the low-level is implemented, it is very easy to add USB support for the microcontroller to other projects, especially those already using TinyUSB such as CircuitPython.

-Below are instructions on how to get the cdc_msc device example running on a new microcontroller.
+Below are instructions on how to get the cdc_msc_hid device example running on a new microcontroller.
 Doing so includes adding the common code necessary for other uses while minimizing other extra code.
 Whenever you see a phrase or word in <> it should be replaced.

 ## Register defs